mildred/sqlemail.nim/README.md

   TODO: If the vote is performed to a subject and not an article, it publishes the group with the subject name and makes it public.
 This is a special vote and all members of the group must vote to make the group public.

+  The computed score of an article is computed by:
+  - take the group moderation default score
+  - add each vote of the group members:
+      - all group member votes are added together and capped -1..+1
+      - the member votes (-1..+1) is multiplied by the member weight
+      - if the member weight is <= 0, the vote is not counted

+  TODO: remove the article initial score

+  The vote applies to an article paragraph if a paragraph_rank is specified.

+  TODO: is it relevant to apply a vote to a paragraph outside of the context of an article?

 Moderation algorithms
 ---------------------